Make the filling: Soak the raisins in boiling water for 20 minutes to plump them up, then drain the water.

-Make the dough: In a large bowl, mix the 3 flours, cornstarch, and salt together.
+Make the dough: In a large bowl, mix the dry ingredients together.
 Cut in the cold vegan butter with a knife until it’s pretty finely chopped into crumbs (try not to use your hands too much or it will over-warm the dough).
-Then stir in the cold soy milk with a fork until you get a nice ball of dough coming together.
+Then stir in the cold ice water or soy milk with a fork until you get a nice ball of dough coming together.

 Split the dough into 6 equal pieces (you can use a scale if you want to be precise, or eyeball it).
 Press into six 4" tartlet tins, making sure the crust is not too thick on the bottom (or you can make 12 mini tarts in a muffin pan).

 Poke gently across the bottom with a fork.
 Blind bake the pastry tarts at 325 for 15-20 minutes so you don't get a soggy bottom.